 We have experienced significant growth in recent periods.
 We have substantially expanded our overall business, customer base, headcount, data collection and processing infrastructure and operating procedures as our business has grown.
-We increased our total number of full time employees to 452 employees as of December 31, 2007 from 176 employees as of December 31, 2003, and we expect to continue to expand our workforce to meet our strategic objectives.
-In addition, during this same period, we made substantial investments in our network infrastructure operations as a result of our growth.
-We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate our expected future growth.
+We increased our total number of full time employees to 581 employees as of December 31, 2008 from 176 employees as of December 31, 2003, and we expect that we may need to turnover or reduce certain portions of our workforce to meet our strategic objectives.
+In addition, during this same period, we made substantial investments in our network infrastructure operations as a result of our growth and the growth of our panel, and we have also undertaken certain strategic acquisitions.
+We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate potential future growth or acquisitions.
 If we continue to grow, our current systems and facilities may not be adequate.
 Our need to effectively manage our operations and growth requires that we continue to assess and improve our operational, financial and management controls, reporting systems and procedures.
 If we are not able to efficiently and effectively manage our growth, our business may be impaired.